niravcodes/niravcodes.github.io/_posts/2019-06-12-animating-led-dot-matrix-displays-with-avr.md

 thumbnail: ''

 ---
 I was asked to animate a dot-matrix display for the robotics club recently.
 They wanted something that said "Robotics Club" to hang over their door.
-We had some old P10 (1r) DMDs which I had worked on in the past to make a little scoreboard for a robot football match.
+We had some old `P10(1r)` DMDs which I had worked on in the past to make a little scoreboard for a robot football match.
 And, even though I am not very good at it, I really love animating things.
 So I decided to give it a shot.
+I ended up writing an animation software for the DMD in JavaScript which is unfortunately only as functional as a flipbook.
+But I had fun animating little person carrying a balloon, ugly gear trains and a little pixel Wall-E blinking.

 <!--more-->

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/zjk1e-JFNFA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Yeah, that's a little Wall-E looking at you.
 After thinking long and hard about it, I decided that Wall-E is the best robot to look over us all while we do our robotics stuff.
-Wall-E was also, thanks to his angular design and distinctly recognisable shape, much better suited to a low resolution display than some other things I wanted to do.
+Wall-E was also, thanks to his angular design and distinctly recognizable shape, much better suited to a low resolution display than some other things I wanted to do.

-Anyway, I wanted to animate some other things too, like a gear train driven by a hamster, and GIR from Invader Zim (remember that show?).
+Another thing I animated was a little man who carries a balloon and strolls into the DMD where "Robotics Club" is written and just stands there idly for a while, then goes away.
+I thought it was a cool idea, but no one else agreed.
+So I reluctantly scrapped that idea.
+I also wanted to animate some other things, like a gear train driven by a hamster, and GIR from Invader Zim (remember that show?).
 But of course, a monochrome 32x32 matrix doesn't give you much space to play with.
 I was also limited by time.
 I'm working almost full time on our [minor project](https://nirav.com.np/2019/05/27/a-nepali-programming-language.html), and I also have to attend my classes.
-For the next version of this screen, I'm planning a much cooler animation, that uses the whole 32x32 screen and the whole 32KB of the AVR program space.
+For the next version of this screen, I'm planning a much cooler animation, that uses the whole 32x32 screen and the whole 32KB of the AVR program space, and maybe also some form of compression.
 In this post, I document all the major portions of the project, while also trying to be helpful to people designing DMDs.

 # Electronics